 As those who have had encounters with the Criminal Justice system will attest, probationary supervision provides a provisional alternative to jail or prison time, criminal conviction as well as a chance to meet rehabilitation objectives the community views as especially important.

 Offenders should take note of the fact that probation is far from a free pass, as it will almost certainly come with a series of conditions attached which, if violated, can result in revocation of the privilege and immediate incarceration.
 As outlined in Fla.
-Stat. §948.03, common probation conditions in Florida include:
+Stat. §948.03, common probation conditions include:

 Given the potentially voluminous terms and conditions applicable to an individual’s community supervision status, it should come as no surprise that some violations are committed without actual awareness on the part of the probationer.
 Unfortunately, a formal violation can have extremely severe consequences including complete revocation of the privilege, rendering of a guilty adjudication (conviction) on the underlying offense and imposition of the maximum term of incarceration available for the crime at issue.

 If a probation officer or other law enforcement authority believes that the terms of supervision have been violated, the probationer can be immediately arrested and returned to the Court of original jurisdiction, where a hearing will be held on the concerns raised.
 Defendants are routinely held without bond until such a proceeding occurs, making the matter that much more urgent for the families involved.
+A probation Lawyer in West Palm Beach could work to reduce the consequences from an accidental violation.

 Because there is often a great deal at stake in a Violation of Probation (VOP) case and Final Hearing, the assistance of dedicated legal counsel is essential to obtaining the best possible result.